Error: Contact form not found.

 Secured Debt Considerations: What Can’t Be Included in Chapter 7 Discharge

 Secured debts present unique situations regarding what can’t be included in Chapter 7 relief.
 While you can discharge personal liability for mortgages and car loans, the liens on your property survive bankruptcy.
-This means you must continue payments to keep secured property or face repossession and foreclosure.
+This means ongoing payments are typically required to retain secured property, or creditors may pursue available remedies under the lien.

 What can’t be included in Chapter 7 discharge includes the security interest that gives lenders rights to specific collateral.
 However, you can eliminate personal liability for deficiency balances if secured property values fall below loan amounts.

-Reaffirmation agreements allow you to keep secured property by formally agreeing that specific debts can’t be included in Chapter 7 discharge.
+Reaffirmation agreements involve agreeing that certain secured debts will not be discharged, which may allow a debtor to retain specific property.
 These agreements restore full personal liability but let you retain cars, furniture, or other financed items.

 Strategic Planning: Managing What Can’t Be Included in Chapter 7